Neargye/magic_enum/README.md

 CPMAddPackage(
     NAME magic_enum
     GITHUB_REPOSITORY Neargye/magic_enum
-    GIT_TAG 0.6.5 # Where `x.y.z` is the release version you want to use.
+    GIT_TAG x.y.z # Where `x.y.z` is the release version you want to use.
 )
 ```